MattFoley/react-native-paypal/README.md

 ###Integration

 Include PayPal as normally, following their directions.
+Their integration steps and iOS SDK can be found [here](https://github.com/paypal/PayPal-iOS-SDK).
 After doing that, also drag MFLReactNativePayPal.h and MFLReactNativePayPal.m into your project.

 ###Initialization:

+     var MFLReactNativePayPal = require('NativeModules').MFLReactNativePayPal;
      MFLReactNativePayPal.initializePaypalEnvironment(<environment>, "<Your client id>");

 #####Environment Values that should be used here are declared in MFLReactNativePayPal.h